Currency:

 • whether to add new information

-• which entry should be improved to it has always been the so-called evergreen
+• which post should be improved so that it always was the so-called evergreen

-• is it worth adding a link to this entry, for example, from a study
+• is it worth adding a link to this entry, for example, from research

-• are the links in the post relevant and necessary, etc.
+• whether the links in the entry are relevant and necessary, etc.

 5. Write down the business goal of each subpage and its content

-It's not enough to just write something on the blog, the content should be useful and provide some value to the audience.
+It's not enough to just write something on the blog, the content must be useful and provide some value to the audience.

-Remember that when working with a copywriter, there should be an agreement that posts will be optimized for SEO in order to they were convenient for both search engines and users.
+Remember that when working with a copywriter, there should be an agreement that posts will be optimized for SEO so that they are convenient for both search engines and users.

-For example, if your site sells tours for border, blog posts about how many residents are in a given city won't give your audience much informational value.
+For example, if your site sells tours abroad, blog posts about how many residents are in a particular city will not give your audience much informational value.

-People looking for tours, first of all, want to know what can be seen in a particular city, what places to visit, how much the entrance to museums costs, and so on.
+People looking for tours, first of all, want to know what to see in a particular city, what places to visit, how much museums cost, and so on.
 Any such message will be properly received by the reader, leading them to make a valuable decision for your business.

 • What is the bounce rate?